getmanfred/contracts/README.md

 Some people asked us why we didn't include a explicit fee in the contract template.
 The answer is very simple: because they are templates.

-These contract templates can be used by everyone, and everybody can decide which fee they want to charge. **Nowadays, we charge from 15% to 20%**, depending on if we work with or without exclusivity, but the recruiting standard fee is around 16-20% or even 30%.
+These contract templates can be used by everyone, and everybody can decide which fee they want to charge. **Nowadays, we charge 15%**, but the recruiting standard fee is around 16-20% or even 30%.
 It depends on the market and profiles.

 ## Things to be Done